nathanemmison/streetgroup-etl-task/README.md

 # Street Group Pipeline Task

 I have completed the pipeline to the point where it generates the JSON file.
-If I had more time I would continue to develop the pipeline and complete the requirment for the grouping.
+If I had more time I would continue to develop the pipeline and complete the requirement for the grouping.
 This is my first time using Apache Beam but I think it went well.

 ## Design

-I decided to complete my pipeline in a procedural fashion as I thought this would be simplest for the is task.
+I decided to complete my pipeline in a procedural fashion as I thought this would be simplest for this task.
 My code uses functions as a way to split out the code to make it easier to read and manage.

 I have included logging and exception handling to catch any problems with the process.